"

 The Structure and Purposes of the FCC

-The Media Bureau oversees licensing and regulation of broadcasting services.
-Specifically, the Media Bureau “develops, recommends and administers the policy and licensing programs relating to electronic media, including cable television, broadcast television, and radio in the United States and its territories (Federal Communications Commission).”
-Because it aids the FCC in its decisions to grant or withhold licenses from broadcast stations, the Media Bureau plays a particularly important role within the organization.
-They base such decisions on the “commission’s own evaluation of whether the station has served in the public interest,” and come primarily from the Media Bureau’s recommendations.
+The Media Bureau oversees the licensing and regulation of broadcasting services.
+Specifically, it “develops, recommends, and administers the policy and licensing programs relating to electronic media, including cable television, broadcast television, and radio in the United States and its territories (Federal Communications Commission).”
+Because it aids the FCC in its decisions to grant or withhold licenses from broadcast stations, the Media Bureau plays a vital role within the organization.
+These decisions are based on the “commission’s evaluation of whether the station has served in the public interest,” and largely stem from the Media Bureau’s recommendations.
+The Media Bureau has issued rulings on critical public interest matters, including children’s programming, ensuring educational content and limiting commercialization, and mandatory closed captioning to enhance accessibility for individuals with hearing impairments.

-The Wireline Competition Bureau (WCB) concerns itself with “rules and policies concerning telephone companies that provide interstate—and, under certain circumstances, intrastate—telecommunications services to the public through the use of wire-based transmission facilities (i.e. corded/cordless telephones) (Federal Communications Commission).”
-Despite the increasing market for wireless-based communications in the United States, the WCB maintains its large presence in the FCC by “ensuring choice, opportunity, and fairness in the development of wireline telecommunications services and markets (Federal Communications Commission).”
-In addition to this primary goal, the bureau’s objectives include “developing deregulatory initiatives; promoting economically efficient investment in wireline telecommunications services; and fostering economic growth (Federal Communications Commission).”
-The WCB ruled against Comcast regarding blocked online content to the public, causing many to question the amount of authority that the government has over the public and big businesses.
+The Wireline Competition Bureau (WCB) concerns itself with “rules and policies concerning telephone companies that provide interstate—and, under certain circumstances, intrastate—telecommunications services to the public through the use of wire-based transmission facilities (Federal Communications Commission).”
+Despite the increasing market dominance of wireless communications, the WCB maintains a substantial presence within the FCC by “ensuring choice, opportunity, and fairness in the development of wireline telecommunications services and markets (Federal Communications Commission).”
+Beyond this primary goal, the bureau’s objectives include “developing deregulatory initiatives; promoting economically efficient investment in wireline telecommunications services; and fostering economic growth (Federal Communications Commission).”
+A notable past action involved the WCB ruling against Comcast regarding the blocking or throttling of online content, which sparked significant public debate about the extent of government authority over internet service providers and large businesses, foreshadowing later net neutrality discussions.

 The Structure and Purposes of the FTC